 Similar to the VeloCore, the NordicTrack S22i offers something different with adjustable incline and decline.
 The large swiveling touchscreen integrates with the iFit app, and the AutoAdjust feature makes automatic resistance and incline changes based on the trainer-led scenic ride you're following for an immersive ride experience that is a real departure from the studio classes of the competition.
 This bike also comes with hand weights, an adjustable fan, bottle holders, and a number of other useful features.

-The MYX II Plus is another model that brings something extra to the table with a set of six dumbells, a kettlebell, mats, a resistance band, and a foam roller included with the bike.
+The MYX II Plus brings some extras to the table with its included set of six dumbells, a kettlebell, mats, a resistance band, and a foam roller.
 The bike itself is quite nice with a large swiveling touchscreen, but the inclusion of the weights and mats provides pretty much everything you need to follow along with the OpenFit app's on and off-the-bike workouts for total body fitness.